nicknithi/nuxtjs.org/content/en/deployments/google-cloud-run.md

 `gcloud run services list --platform managed`

 A list of Cloud Run services is displayed.
-Click on the URL of your deployment and enjoy the result!
+Click on the URL of your deployment and enjoy the result! test